dear-digital/linter/README.md

 Weekly mentoring sessions will be held every Saturday, starting from 11 AM.
 These sessions will serve as a platform for interns to ask questions, seek guidance, and gain feedback on their contributions.
 It's a great opportunity to clear doubts and understand more about the project's roadmap and the impact of your contributions.

 ## How to Contribute:
+Go through the [CONTRIBUTING.md](/CONTRIBUTING.md) file, where all the guidelines have been mentioned that will guide you to make your contribution.
 The project follows a standard fork-and-pull model for contributions via GitHub.
 Here's a step-by-step guide:

 1. **Fork the Repository:** Start by forking the main project repository to your GitHub account.